 Article XVII: Vacancies

 Any vacancy among the Officers may be filled by a majority vote of the Board from among its members.
-Any vacancy on the Board may be filled from among the members of DACN by a majority vote of the Board, provided that any member so elected may not serve as an Officer unless he or she is elected to that office by the members of DACN either in a regularly scheduled election or in a special election held at any subsequent meeting of the members of DACN in accordance the election and meeting procedures and notice requirements herein.
+Any vacancy on the Board may be filled from among the members of DACN by a majority vote of the Board, provided that any member so appointed may not serve as an Officer unless he or she is elected to that office by the members of DACN either in a regularly scheduled election or in a special election held at any subsequent meeting of the members of DACN in accordance the election and meeting procedures and notice requirements herein.
 Members of the Board and Officers who fill a vacancy shall serve the remaining term of the departing Board member.
 Any Board Member or Officer who fills a vacancy for a remaining term of more than one year shall be deemed to have served a full term.

 Article XVIII: Notice

-Notification of annual meetings, meetings at which elections will be held and meetings to amend these Bylaws shall be provided to members at least thirty (30) days before the meeting.
-Notice of other meetings of members or of the Board or of the Executive Committee shall be given by such method at the reasonable discretion of the Chair.
-Bylaws amendments that seek to materially change the term or condition of service for any of the Members of the Board shall go into effect with the next election.
+Notification of annual meetings, meetings at which elections or the removal or censure of Board members will be held, or meetings to amend these Bylaws shall be provided to members at least thirty (30) days before the meeting.
+Notice of other meetings of members or of the Board, or of the Executive Committee shall be given by such method at the reasonable discretion of the Chair.
+Bylaw amendments that seek to materially change the term or condition of service for any of the Members of the Board shall go into effect with the next election.
 All other amendments take effect immediately upon adoption or as otherwise stipulated.

 Article XIX: Meetings

 19.1 Annual General Meeting.
-An AGM of members shall be held no later than June 30 of each year and shall act upon the following (i) approval of the accounts and the report of the Chair and the Treasurer for the preceding calendar year, (ii) in election years, the election of the Board and the Officers and (iii) such other appropriate business at the discretion of the Chair.
+An AGM of members shall be held prior to DPCA’s AGMand shall act upon the following (i) approval or disapproval of the accounts and the report of the Chair and the Treasurer for the preceding calendar year, (ii) in election years, the election of the Board and the Officers and (iii) such other appropriate business at the discretion of the Chair.

 19.2 Special Meetings.
 Special meetings of the membership may be held from time to time upon call by (i) the Chair, (ii) five (5) members of the Board or (iii) five per cent (5%) of the members of DACN who request the holding of a meeting.